Russian agent Butina begs U.S. judge for mercy, gets 18 months in prison

 “This is not a registration offense,” Kenerson said.
 “This is a case where the defendant acted in the United States as an agent of the Russian government.”

 Chutkan said determining Butina’s sentence was “far more complicated” than most cases.
-The 18 months recommended by prosecutors that Chutkan adopted were less than they could have sought, reflecting Butina’s cooperation after her guilty plea that she said included speaking to a congressional committee, the FBI and federal prosecutors.
+The 18 months recommended by prosecutors were less than they could have sought, reflecting Butina’s cooperation after her guilty plea that included her speaking to a congressional committee, the FBI and federal prosecutors.

 Reuters previously reported Butina was a public Trump supporter who bragged at Washington parties she could use her political connections to help people land jobs in his administration.

-One of the two Americans referenced by prosecutors was Butina’s then-boyfriend Paul Erickson, a conservative political activist.
-Erickson was not charged in the case but faces wire fraud and money laundering charges in a separate prosecution in South Dakota.
+One of the two Americans referenced by prosecutors was conservative political activist Paul Erickson, Butina’s then-boyfriend.
+He was not charged in Butina’s case but faces wire fraud and money laundering charges in a separate prosecution in South Dakota.